 - Some members of the panel have decided to give up social media for three weeks and are keeping a diary of their experiences.

 - You can find out more here

 - These are often written and presented in a non-C&YP friendly format.

 - Are C&YP aware how their information/images/messages can be used?

 - How can ‘Terms and Conditions’ be presented in an easier, clearer and shorter way?

-Two members of the Youth Panel have been selected to attend the ENYA Conference in Brussels from the 25th – 26th June.
-Here, they will share their recommendations with other young representatives from 18 other European countries and agree a formal set of recommendations to go forward to ENOC for their annual statement.
+Two members of the Youth Panel, Aideen McHugh and Madeleine McKnight attended the ENYA Conference in Brussels from the 25th – 26th June.
+Here, they shared their recommendations with other young representatives from 18 other European Child Rights Institutions and set about agreeing a formal set of recommendations to go forward to ENOC for their Annual Statement.